 Second point—and this one requires a bit of knowledge about how the individual insurance market works.
 Insurers have four choices when an applicant shows up at the door.
 They can accept the person and charge standard rates.
 They can deny coverage if the person’s health conditions look like expensive trouble down the road.
 They can accept the applicant but slap a rider on the policy excluding coverage for that person’s very illnesses.
 If, say, someone has high blood pressure, a carrier could exclude coverage for all conditions related to high blood pressure.
 They might even exclude coverage for all diseases of the circulatory system.
 Or they can simply charge more based on how much risk the person presents.
 Forgoing higher rates still leaves options that get them off the hook.
 So what is the industry really giving up?

 Reporters need to ask those questions before writing puff pieces praising the industry’s latest move.
 Take another look, call some experts, and explain to your audiences what is actually behind the insurers’ proposals.
-Is the industry Mr. Nice Guy, or is it just doing business as usual with a good story to give it cover?Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+Is the industry Mr. Nice Guy, or is it just doing business as usual with a good story to give it cover?Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.